-Credits: 3Prerequisite(s): BA 127 with a C or better.
 This course will enable the student to perform basic managerial accounting functions, including revenue expectations, cost controls, and budgeting.
 The student will study the theory and concepts of managerial accounting.
 The student will use financial data for determining product costs, planning, and decision-making.
-(ACC2010)
+Prerequisite(s): BA 127 or BA 130 with a C or better.
+Credits: 3 Kansas System Wide Transfer Course (ACC2010)